Organ Donation – A Final Gift

-Death provides many of us with a onetime chance to make a valuable gift to humanity.
+Death and consequent organ donation provides many of us with a onetime chance to make a valuable gift to humanity.
 All major religions approve of body and organ donation for medical and dental teaching, research, and transplants.
 According to public opinion polls, most people believe that such donations are desirable.

 What is organ donation?